Josh-Hiz/lockless/README.md

 1. `SPSCQueue<T>` in `containers/lockless_spsc_queue.h`: Single-producer, single-consumer ring buffer.
 2. `MPMCQueue<T>` in `containers/lockless_mpmc_queue.h`: Multi-producer, multi-consumer bounded queue (Vyukov's algorithm).
-3. `TreiberStack<T>` in `containers/lockless_stack.h` : Treiber-stack implementation using a LIFO linked-list.
+3. `TreiberStack<T>` in `containers/lockless_stack.h`: Treiber stack using a LIFO linked-list.

 ### Synchronization Primitives

-1. `SeqLock<T>` in `sync/seqlock.h` : Single-writer multiple-readers where readers never block writers using atomics.
+1. `SeqLock<T>` in `sync/lockless_seqlock.h`: Single-writer multiple-readers where readers never block writers, built on atomics and a sequence counter.

 ### Threadpool Executors

-1. `LocklessPool` in `executors/thread_pool.h`: Work-stealing thread pool with per-thread lock-free MPMC queues.
+1. `ForkJoinPool` in `executors/lockless_fork_join_pool.h`: Work-stealing thread pool with per-thread lock-free MPMC queues and a global overflow queue.

-ExponentialBackoff and EBR guards are provided, but are extremely niche, this was mostly implemented out of interest and optimization.
+2. `Task` in `executors/lockless_task.h`: Move-only, type-erased nullary callable with small-buffer optimization.
+Used internally by the pool to store enqueued work without allocation in the common case.

-You can find them in `core/backoff.h` and `core/ebr.h` if you are interested.
+`ExponentialBackoff` and EBR guards are also provided but are extremely niche.
+They were implemented mostly out of interest and for use inside the other primitives.
+You can find them in `core/lockless_backoff.h` and `core/lockless_ebr.h` if you're curious.

 ## Requirements